paulvirag/autohttp/README.md

 ## Testing & Contribution
 AutoHttp works fine inside command-line PHP projects, but in order to run the test library you will need a webserver that is configured to serve tests.php and the pages in the 'test/pages' directory.
 Execute the test cases by loading tests.php in a web browser and verifying that the result is '**All tests passed**'.

-Contributions are welcome and encouraged :).
+Contributions are welcome and encouraged :smile:.
 Just add a test case to cover your new functionality, and please ensure all tests are passing before submitting a PR.

 ## About
 Contact: paulvirag (paulvirag@live.com)